huggingface/blog/generative-ai-models-on-intel-cpu.md

   [<img src="assets/142_q8chat/pic3.png">](assets/142_q8chat/vicuna-7b-int8-hf-role.mov)
 </kbd>

 It only takes ~80 milliseconds to generate the first token.
 The mean generation time for the next tokens is an amazing ~40 milliseconds.
-This level of performance definitely makes it possible to to run LLMs on CPU platforms, giving customers more IT flexibility and better cost-performance than ever before.
+This level of performance definitely makes it possible to run LLMs on CPU platforms, giving customers more IT flexibility and better cost-performance than ever before.

 ## Chat experience on Xeon

-Recently, Clement, the CEO of HuggingFace, said: “*More companies would be better served focusing on smaller, specific models that are cheaper to train and run.*” The emergence of relatively smaller models like Alpaca, BloomZ and Vicuna, open a new opportunity for enterprise to lower the cost of fine-tuning and inference in production.
+Recently, Clement, the CEO of HuggingFace, recently said: “*More companies would be better served focusing on smaller, specific models that are cheaper to train and run.*” The emergence of relatively smaller models like Alpaca, BloomZ and Vicuna, open a new opportunity for enterprises to lower the cost of fine-tuning and inference in production.
 As demonstrated above, high-quality quantization brings high-quality chat experiences to Intel CPU platforms, without the need of running mammoth LLMs and complex AI accelerators.

-Together with Intel, we've hosted on Spaces a new exciting demo called [Q8-Chat](https://huggingface.co/spaces/Intel/Q8-Chat) (pronounced "Cute chat").
+Together with Intel, we're hosting a new exciting demo in Spaces called [Q8-Chat](https://huggingface.co/spaces/Intel/Q8-Chat) (pronounced "Cute chat").
 Q8-Chat offers you a ChatGPT-like chat experience, while only running on a single socket Intel Sapphire Rapids CPU with 32 cores and a batch size of 1.

 <kbd>
   <img src="assets/142_q8chat/pic4.png">